-If people bruise more often than not after an injection, they can apply some ice on the area one minute before administering the injection.
+If people bruise more often than not after injection, they can apply some ice on the area one minute before administering the injection.
 What this does is shrink one’s blood vessels.
 People might also want to change the angle at which they point the injection.

-Bruising usually occurs when, instead of the subcutaneous fat, people unintentionally hit their muscle.
+Bruising usually occurs when, instead of the subcutaneous fat, people unintentionally hit their muscles.
 If the bruising happens to occur on a more frequent basis, perhaps they should ask their endocrinologist to give them needles with a shorter length.

 Furthermore, it is very important never to reuse needles, as this may lead to infection and increase one’s risk of injury.
 Reused needles may also cause more pain as they are dull.